-Cartwright held prominent leadership roles in higher education’s most influential national organizations, chairing the Board of Directors of the American Association for Higher Education and serving on the boards of the American Council on Education, the National Association of State Universities and Land-Grant Colleges, and the American Association of Colleges and Universities.
-She chaired the National Collegiate Athletic Association (NCAA) Executive Committee and served as a member of the NCAA Board of Directors and the Committee on Infractions.
-She served as a presidential appointee on the Board of Trustees of the Woodrow Wilson International Center for Scholars and chaired the Fellowship Committee, and she was a founding board member of the National First Ladies Library.
-In 2012, she completed an eight-year term on the national Board of Directors for National Public Radio, serving as vice chair during her last two years.
-In December 2020, she retired from the Knight Commission on Intercollegiate Athletics, having served for 20 years and as co-chair from 2017 to 2020.
-Currently, she serves on the Board of Directors for the Collegiate Women Sports Awards, the Napa Valley College Foundation, and the Heidelberg University Board of Trustees, where she is the chair of the Governance Committee.
+Cartwright held prominent leadership roles in higher education’s most influential national organizations, chairing the board of directors of the American Association for Higher Education and serving on the boards of directors of the American Council on Education, the National Association of State Universities and Land-Grant Colleges, and the American Association of Colleges and Universities.
+She chaired the National Collegiate Athletic Association Executive Committee and served as a member of the NCAA board of directors and the Committee on Infractions.
+She served as a presidential appointee on the board of trustees of the Woodrow Wilson International Center for Scholars where she chaired the Fellowship Committee, and she was a founding board member of the National First Ladies Library.
+In 2012, she completed an eight-year term on the national board of directors for National Public Radio, serving as vice chair during her last two years.
+In December 2020 she retired from the Knight Commission on Intercollegiate Athletics, having served for 20 years and as co-chair from 2017 to 2020.
+Currently, she serves on the board of directors for the Collegiate Women Sports Awards, the Napa Valley College Foundation, and the board of trustees of Heidelberg University where she is the chair of the Governance Committee.

 Cartwright received her BS degree from the University of Wisconsin–Whitewater and her MA and PhD from the University of Pittsburgh.